National Association of Elevator Contractors

 Section 5.
 SUBSCRIPTION MEMBERSHIP.

 Membership in this non-voting category is for individuals who have interests in the elevator industry or the Association and would like to keep abreast of industry activities.
 This membership classification has no rights or privileges other than the following:

 - Subscription members will receive all NAEC mailings at a single address.

-- Subscription members may attend NAEC meetings and trade show at member prices.
+- Subscription members may attend NAEC meetings and trade shows at member prices.

 Members in this category are not eligible to serve on the Board of Directors.
-Any entity qualifying as a Supplier member may not join as an Subscription member.
+Any entity qualifying as a Supplier member may not join as a Subscription member.

 Section 6.
 HONORARY MEMBERSHIP.